5006 Monument Avenue, Suite B, Richmond, VA 23230 Phone hours: 9am–5pm Mon–Fri 804-205-7624 · Patient Portal

 • Struggles to understand word problems even when the math itself isn't complex

-• Inconsistent performance — getting something right one day and completely wrong the next
+• Inconsistent performance — getting something right one day and completely wrong the next with no clear reason

 General patterns: